 - Stand pat with the status quo structure, but onboard more digital expertise.
 This may be the most appropriate option for small caps.

 - Engage the full board on the right questions about technology and strategy.
-With technology now a foundational element in the organization’s strategy and key initiatives, directors should make technology, innovation and transformation an integral part of the full board’s strategy discussions.
+With technology now a foundational element in the organisation’s strategy and key initiatives, directors should make technology, innovation and transformation an integral part of the full board’s strategy discussions.